-This statistical release presents information on cycling amongst adults (aged 16 and over) in England, by local authority, for the year ending mid-October 2012.
+Statistics on cycling amongst adults (aged 16 and over) in England, by local authority, for the year ending mid-October 2012.

 The release on 30 August 2012 included statistics on walking, as well as cycling.
 This update only updates the statistics on cycling.
 This is due to changes in the survey questions for walking, for which a full year of new data is not yet available.

 - 10% of adults in England cycled at least once per week.
-3% of adults cycled at least 5 times per week.
+3% of adults cycled at least 5 times per week

-- Across different local authorities, the proportion of adults cycling at least once per week ranges from 47% (in Cambridge) to lower than 5% in other areas.
+- across different local authorities, the proportion of adults cycling at least once per week ranges from 47% (in Cambridge) to lower than 5% in other areas

-- Of the 326 local authorities in England, there are six in which at least a fifth of adults cycle at least once per week.
+- of the 326 local authorities in England, there are six in which at least a fifth of adults cycle at least once per week

-- around 2% of adults in England usually travel to work by bicycle, with the highest proportion being in Cambridge (18%).
+- around 2% of adults in England usually travel to work by bicycle, with the highest proportion being in Cambridge (18%)

 Request for user feedback

-If you have any comments or queries about this new publication, please let us know by completing this two page online feedback form or using the contact details below.
+If you have any comments or queries about this new publication, please let us know by completing this 2 page online feedback form or using the contact details below.
 We are keen to learn more about our users needs and experiences, to help us improve the usefulness of our statistics where possible.

 Data on cycling and walking to work from the 2011 Census are available from the Office for National Statistics (ONS) website